wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

 There are lots of metrics collected, lets check what kind of views of the data you can create:

-* [Indeep info about your most important pages](http://dashboard.sitespeed.io/dashboard/db/metrics-for-one-page-american-airlines-home-page) - you can graph and keep track how your page is built (things like number of requests, request types and sizes) and how fast your page is using the Navigation Timing and User Timings.
+* [In deep info about your most important pages](http://dashboard.sitespeed.io/dashboard/db/metrics-for-one-page-american-airlines-home-page) - you can graph and keep track how your page is built (things like number of requests, request types and sizes) and how fast your page is using the Navigation Timing and User Timings.
 [![Metrics for one page example](one-page.png)](http://dashboard.sitespeed.io/dashboard/db/metrics-for-one-page-american-airlines-home-page)
 {: .img-thumbnail}